Jenkos23/GLAB-308A.2.1/README.md

 -- I added a drink method() that aids my adventurer companion purchase and buy water

-I have alot commented out session because it was not working but i ensured other preequiste higlighted the assigment is done an completed
+I have alot of commented out session because it was not working but i ensured other prerequiste higlighted in the assigment is done an completed